Home page Giovanni Dall'Orto > Saggi di storia gayBiografie di personaggi gay > Testi originali > Sec. XX > Fernando Pessoa

 O capelli un tempo fermati dai nastri!

-O occhi fieri e semi-diffidenti!
+O occhi fieri di semi-diffidente fierezza!

 O nudo femminile corpo di maschio,